My Arms, Your Hearse: Concept

 Åkerfeldt wrote all the lyrics before the music was written, to create Opeth's first concept album.
 The album is about a ghost of a recently deceased man who is unwilling to accept his fate.
 He attempts to reconnect with his loved ones through the spiritual world, but only becomes more frustrated with his inability to do so, often scaring his loved ones rather than reassuring.
-His frustration culminates in an attempt to kill his beloved (of who the ghost falsely suspects is cheating on him) to reunite with her, which proves to be an impossible task.
+His frustration culminates in an attempt to kill his beloved (who the ghost falsely suspects is cheating on him) to reunite with her, which proves to be an impossible task.
 His attempt only manages to cause his lover to lose interest in him.
 This failure causes the ghost to grow depressed as all of his loved ones forget about him.
 The ghost, however, still refuses to accept his fate through a desire to not be forgotten, causing him to be stuck in a never ending limbo, being perpetually stuck between life and death.
 Each song ends with the title of the next song.
 For example, "April Ethereal" ends with the word "when", which is the name of the next track.
-The written lyrics during the epilogue ends with "prologue", signalling the ghost's never ending cycle of the afterlife.
+The written lyrics during the epilogue end with "prologue", signalling the ghost's never ending cycle of the afterlife.

-Artwork

-The cover of this album was captured by their then-guitarist Peter Lindgren.
-The original picture was taken in late 1997, somewhere in Sweden.
-The effects were added later on.
-The figure seen in the middle is Lindgren's girlfriend in a costume with makeup on.